nicosmash/Universities/Labs/README.md

         - [+] Targets: webadmin, gain access, root
         - [+] Level: Master

+## 📢 VirtualBox
+### Download and Install VirtualBox ###

+* **Download the latest version of VirtualBox: https://www.virtualbox.org/wiki/Downloads**
+    * If you want you can use other virtualization tools like VMware Fusion, VMware Player, VMware Workstation, etc. but without assurance that everything works.
+Many tests were carried out on VirtualBox.

+* **Download the latest version of Kali: https://www.kali.org/get-kali/#kali-virtual-machines**
+    * username: **kali**
+    * password: **kali**
+    * I recommand you a "NAT Network" for all VM labs and Kali machines with a specific name and a specific IP range.
+    * To change QWERTY in AZERTY you can use "setxkbmap fr" (volatile config) or "sudo dpkg-reconfigure keyboard-configuration" (non-volatile config).

 ### Setup your environment ###
 * **Create a NAT Network using VirtualBox GUI**